BhavyaSreeMatam/Mind-Mirror-VR/README.md

   Text appears in front of the speaker to guide the flow of their presentation.

 - 🎮 **Controller-Based Navigation**
-  Navigate through speech prompts using the Meta XR Interaction Toolkit and Quest controllers (or keyboard arrows in fallback mode).
+  Navigate through speech prompts using the Meta XR Interaction Toolkit and Quest controllers.

 - ⚠️ **Simulated Speaking Challenges**
   Improve resilience with real-world distractions such as:
   - Sudden **red spotlight changes**
   - **Audience coughing** or falling completely **silent**
-  - **Microphone echo** or feedback
+  - **Microphone echo**
   These dynamic events train users to maintain composure under pressure.

 ---